leesj-dev/classroom-notifier/README.md

 You may need to quit the chromedriver windows after you stop executing the code.
 The chromedriver windows *do not* get closed automatically.

 #### Note
-You can edit line 33 to be `driver = uc.Chrome()` instead of downloading chromedriver.
-However, this would lead to downloading Chromedriver every time you execute the Python code, so this method is *not recommended for development purposes*.
+You can edit line 33 to be `driver = uc.Chrome()` instead of downloading chromedriver manually.
+Note that this would lead to downloading chromedriver every time you execute the Python code; therefore this method is *not recommended for development purposes*.